skoppula/statium/README.md

 <b>STATIUM: smart scoring. promising proteins.</b><br>
 STATIUM is an ongoing project at the Keating Lab to quantitatively understand how amino acid sequences interact.
 This repository contains a user-friendly implementation of the structure-based statistical-potential STATIUM algorithm that scores how well two or more proteins bind at their interacting positions.
-Specifically, STATIUM scores how well a certain sequence would bind to another main protein structure (e.g. variable residue positions of a ligand binding to a receptor). <br> There are three main parts of analysis with STATIUM: <br>
+Specifically, STATIUM scores how well a certain sequence would bind to another main protein structure (e.g. variable residue positions of a ligand binding to a receptor).
+There are three main parts of analysis with STATIUM: <br>

 1. <b> Potentials calculations </b>.
 STATIUM first calculates energy potentials for each position in your binding sequence. `quickrun` is the simplest command that does this.
-If you'd like more advanced control over your arguments, use the advanced commands with more parameters (`renumber`, `create_res`) <br>
+If you'd like more advanced control over your arguments, use the advanced commands with more parameters (`renumber`, `create_res`, `run_statium`) <br>

 2. <b>Sequence scoring </b>.
 Using the above potentials, the `energy` command scores the binding potential of sequence. <br>

 3. <b>Miscellaneous </b>.
 Finding sequences with lowest STATIUM binding energy (`calc_top_seqs`).
 Plotting ROC curve given STATIUM energies and experimentally determined binding classifications (`roc`).

-For more information on the mechanics of STATIUM's analysis, see the lab's paper: http://dx.doi.org/10.1016/j.jmb.2012.05.022
+For more information on the mechanics of STATIUM's analysis, please refer to the paper http://dx.doi.org/10.1016/j.jmb.2012.05.022

 <b>Installation</b><br>
 If you are on a 'nix machine with `git` installed obtaining STATIUM and all its data should be as simple as: `git clone https://github.com/skoppula/statium.git` to obtain all necessary files and running `./install.sh`.